 Few electrical outages pose the urgency faced when a high-rise residential tower goes dark.
 When simply getting out of the building can require an operating elevator and ventilation is centrally supplied, getting building systems up and running quickly is a life-safety necessity.
-This was the challenge faced by Houle Electric when called to the site of an electrical failure at the residential towers of Royal City Centre in New Westminster, B.C.
+This was the challenge faced by our client, an electrical contractor, when called to the site of an electrical failure at a group of residential towers in New Westminster, B.C.

-Houle’s electricians quickly realized the project would be no quick fix – the failure resulted in damage to the existing transformer and the entire 120/208V distribution system.
+Our clients electricians quickly realized the project would be no quick fix – the failure resulted in damage to the existing transformer and the entire 120/208V distribution system.
 Temporary power would be needed – and fast – to bring power back to residents while permanent repairs could be made.
-Houle called Trinity in to assist, and the clock started ticking.
+The contractor called Trinity in to assist, and the clock started ticking.
 We were able to complete temporary-power design and select what was needed from our own large inventory within an hour.
-That equipment was onsite at Royal City Centre within 24 hours.
+That equipment was onsite at at the towers within 24 hours.

 Included was a massive, large-amperage distribution system, with all the necessary cabling.
-Just two days later, Houle called on us again to double the amount of equipment at the site and to help address other downed systems, and a Trinity Power specialist also was at the site to help coordinate smooth installation and operation of temporary power.
-While permanent repairs continued, residents could rest assured building systems would work as needed with Trinity’s equipment in place.
+Just two days later, our client called on us again to double the amount of equipment at the site and to help address other downed systems We also had a Trinity Power specialist at the site to help coordinate the smooth installation and operation of temporary power.
+While permanent repairs continued, residents could rest assured building systems would work as needed with Trinity’s equipment in place